Project Deliverables Optimization Using Microsoft Excel

 While working HDR as Transmission and Distribution EIT, a majority of our deliverables were created used Microsoft Excel.
 This was because we dealt with Overhead and Underground design so it was easiest to use Microsoft Excel and produce professional documents.
 When I was first on boarded to the team the excel sheets where very simple and required a lot of manual copying and pasting units between different sheet.
 This allowed for easy mistakes to be made both in formatting as well as units being counted or edited properly because there was potential for edits to be copied into one area not another and not be counted in the BOM.
 With some in experience in Excel from a class I took in my undergrad I took some time outside of work to renovate the excel sheets to alleviate some of the pains required when finalizing Staking Sheets and the BOM

 I decided that the best way to fix the issue of having to manually copy and paste units over to individual sheets was to utilize macros and write a script to do it.
 I would write segment of code in VBA then implement buttons to do the commands.
 Each command would have its own button to reduce run time and allow for the user to redo particular parts without having sit through the entire script rerunning.
-For this project to be successful the commands had to be simply and follow the current work flow for how delieverables were made but speeding up the process with automation.
+For this project to be successful the commands had to be simply and follow the current workflow for how deliverables were made but speeding up the process with automation.

 Operations need to be Automated: